nicolasbeauvais/lari18n/readme.md

 # Lari18n (In development)
 > A live internationalisation edition tool for laravel

-## Development process
+## Missing key features

-- [X] Create a basic Package structure
+- [ ] Make it work with vars in translation string
-- [X] Extend the Lang::get Laravel method from the package
+- [ ] Handle the Lang::choice method
-  - [X] Add a span with a specific class around the translated text
+- [ ] More productivity with the Lari18n overlay
-  - [X] Create a JavaScript script to highlight wanted translation and modify them from the browser
+  - [ ] Automatically go to the next string after a successful translation
-- [X] Create a toolbar with translation advancement and language selection
+  - [ ] Show the current element differently
-- [ ] Create a command to start a new translation process
+- [ ] Use a filter to activate the plugin for admin / translator only
-- [ ] Make the toolbar form work to change translation files values
+- [ ] Handle new translation key added to a locale (translation upgrade)
-- [ ] Create a configuration file to use permission for translation editing
+- [ ] Create a configuration file

 ## Instalation